-The budget for FY 21-22 was created at the beginning of COVID-19 when it was unclear that the pandemic would continue for so long.
-As a result, the budget below will likely need to be re-allocated to activities that will allow for remote engagement.
+The budget for FY 22-23 and for FY 23-24 are included below.
 In addition to the activities below, the Department funds the ESM position and a supervisor's time, as well as staff time to plan and execute each activity below.

 Activities Total Budgeted

-Foro Latino & \$2,000
+Foro Latino \$2,000

 Other Cultural Outreach \$8,000

 Training for MCBH Staff \$18,000